 This presentation describes an electrochemical method for detecting the hybridization of single strands of DNA with complementary strands of surface-immobilized DNA.
-The detection strategy involves use of a redoxactive compound that has some selectivity for binding to duplex DNA.
-In its simplest manifestation, this binding can be measured directly by electrochemical methods, allowing a means of assaying the amount of DNA duplex present on the surface.
-An alternative approach would involve use of this compound to electrochemically mediate the reduction of a different redox compound present in solution.
-This modification of the approach allows for amplified detection.
-It also requires that the solution-phase redox compound be effectively blocked from direct access to the electrode, so that it can be reduced only via the mediation pathway.
-The presentation will focus on the design and synthesis of a novel redox compound that selectively binds to duplex DNA and the demonstration of its use to detect DNA hybridization at Au electrodes either by direct electrochemical detection or through mediation to a solution-phase redox compound.
+The detection strategy involves use of a redoxactive viologen compound that binds to duplex DNA.
+This binding can be measured directly by electrochemical methods, allowing a means of assaying the amount of DNA duplex present on the surface.
+The figure below shows the surface wave for the viologen compound obtained at a surface derivatized with dsDNA.
+The presentation will focus on the design and synthesis of a novel redox compound that binds to duplex DNA and the demonstration of its use to detect DNA hybridization at Au electrodes.